 The smaller section of the business is its sports equipment.
 Sports equipment delivered $1.4 billion in sales in 2018.

-Here is a look at some of Nike’s biggest competitors and alternatives:
+Here is a look at some of Nike’s most significant competitors and alternatives:

 Adidas – A German-based footwear and sportswear brand.

 Asics – The third-largest sports brand for footwear sales worldwide.

 Under Armour – A newer challenger which has been growing rapidly.